 The Regional Transit Master Plan – The Regional Transit Authority developed a master plan that focuses on building a regional transit system to better connect Wayne, Washtenaw, Oakland, and Macomb counties.
 This plan would provide a quick and seamless transit network across the region, enabling more people to access jobs and other services.
 The plan would also implement the regions first bus rapid transit lines along Woodward, Gratiot, and Michigan Ave, along with a Detroit to Ann Arbor rail line, in order to connect more people to more places in a timely manner.

-The RTA Board adopted the Regional Transit Plan in 2016.
+The RTA Board adopted the Regional Transit Plan in 2016 with support from all four counties and the City of Detroit.
 Voters narrowly defeated a 1.2 mil property tax measure in Nov 2016 that would have enabled these and other transit improvements.
-They are considering whether to return to voters again in 2018 or 2020 with an updated plan.